oslokommune/okr-tracker/README.md

 - Manually create a storage bucket
 - Cloud function

-You can follow [this tutorial](https://thecloudfunction.com/blog/firebase-cloud-functions-automated-backups/) on how to create automated backups.

 TLDR:

 - Navigate to **Google Cloud Console** and choose your project